Oestrogen-Boosting Foods

 Phytoestrogens are a form of dietary oestrogen we get from food and studies indicate they can mimic or enhance the natural hormone’s health benefit for women who need it.

-Severe symptoms such as vaginal dryness, or severe sweats not responding to progesterone alone, do need some oestrogen.
-If you are not able to have the hormone itself then plant based nutrients such as phytoestrogens can help.
+Severe symptoms such as vaginal dryness, or severe sweats not responding to progesterone alone, do need some oestrogen but if you are not able to have the hormone itself then plant based nutrients such as phytoestrogens can help.

 What conditions do they help?